-As we know, mitigation reduces the rate of GHG emissions.
+To state the obvious, emissions reductions reduce the rate of GHG emissions.
 Using the blankets analogy from my post on the emissions fallacy, this means that, compared to business-as-usual, thinner blankets are annually being thrown over the atmosphere.
-Thinner blankets won’t solve Earth’s energy imbalance problem, but they will slow the rate at which this problem is being exacerbated.
-Mitigation is thus effective in slowing your movement to the right.
+Thinner blankets won’t solve Earth’s energy imbalance, but they will slow the rate at which this problem is being exacerbated.
+Emissions reductions are thus effective in slowing your movement to the right.
 Now, what can geoengineering do for you?

 This brings me to the fundamental and unassailable argument in favor of geoengineering: it is humankind’s ONLY means for restoring a safe energy balance.
-Mitigation can assist in this restoration, but it cannot achieve it, and there are no other options waiting in the wings.
+Emissions reductions can assist in this restoration, but it cannot achieve it, and there no other options are available.
 Although geoengineering can cause environmental damage, this cannot conceivably exceed the ecological destruction resulting from the rapidly mounting energy imbalance.
 Thus, even if geoengineering is seen as an evil, it is clearly the lesser of the two evils we face.

 Let me now address the main arguments being used against geoengineering.

-This is false.
-As noted above, mitigation cannot reverse the Earth’s energy imbalance, and thus cannot solve global warming.
+This is categorically false.
+As noted above, emissions reductions cannot reverse the Earth’s energy imbalance, and thus cannot solve global warming.
 The claim is also disingenuous.
-As explained in my post on mainstream mitigation, emissions are affected by three factors: population, consumption, and efficiencies.
-In mainstream mitigation the first two are ignored.
+As explained in my post on mainstream emissions reductions, emissions are affected by three factors: population, consumption, and efficiencies.
+In mainstream reductions the first two are ignored.
 The approach thus relies entirely on higher efficiencies, which cannot achieve the drastic emissions cuts that are now required.